 7. Fire hydrants

-By reaching your leg to the side, Carroll says this exercise works your gluteus medius.
+Fire hydrants are another '80s-inspired at-home glute exercise that's more effective than it may seem.
+By reaching your leg to the side, Carroll says this move works your gluteus medius, and is an effective upper glute exercise.

 - Get on your hands and knees in a tabletop position with your core tight, back flat, and ankle weights on your ankles.